Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Experiments

+\minisubsection{Different CNNs} We tested our model with various CNN architectures: ResNet50 showed minor improvement in unary CNN performance over Alexnet \citep{krizhevsky2012imagenet} and VGG \citep{simonyan2014very}, and comparable improvement when incorporating our context-aware methods.
+Note that local visual information is often insufficient in our data, hence adding context is very helpful even with very strong CNNs.

+\minisubsection{Different data} We cross-validated our methods on 5 different train-test splits and obtained comparable results and small variances for the different mixes.
+We also verified our method on an OCR dataset of handwritten words as we describe in \ref{subsection:ocr}.

-We also tried to replace BN by standardization of the one-hot input vectors at the input of the embedding layer, but this approach does not affect the output of the embedding layer as BN does, and did not achieve improvement in performance.
-Hence, we favor the pairwise softmax architecture with the MEMM-like objective (\ref{transition-memm_bn}) and a BN layer between the embedding output and the softmax input.
-In addition, we tried increasing the model's non-linearity by adding another fully connected layer and nonlinear ReLU between the one-hot vector input and the fully connected embedding layer.
+\minisubsection{Increased Learning Capacity} We tried increasing the model's non-linearity by adding another fully connected layer and nonlinear ReLU between the one-hot vector input and the fully connected embedding layer.
 We also tried learning the embedding in a higher dimensional space.
-Those enhancement, however, did not improve performance, and turned out to be redundant.
+These enhancements, however, did not improve performance, and turned out to be redundant.